Mike Gulian

-Milanese J. "Mike" Gulian (Marash, July 29, 1900 – Newton, Massachusetts, January 10, 1970), sometimes known as the Armenian Prince, was an Ottoman Empire-born player of American football.
+Milanese J. "Mike" Gulian (July 29, 1900 – January 10, 1970), sometimes known as the Armenian Prince, was an Ottoman-born American football player.
 He was a first-team All-American in 1922 and subsequently played five seasons in the National Football League (NFL) from 1923 to 1927.
 He was the first Armenian-born player in the league.

-Gulian was born in Marash in Western Armenia then part of Ottoman Empire, immigrated to the United States at a young age, and grew up in Newton, Massachusetts.
+Gulian was born in Marash in Western Armenia (then part of the Ottoman Empire), immigrated to the United States at a young age, and grew up in Newton, Massachusetts.